ElucidataInc/polly-docs/docs/Apps/GTEX preset.md

 ### Tutorial

-Select the *GTEx Correlation and Enrichment Analysis App* from the dashboard under the *Studio Presets* tab.
+Select the *GTEx Correlation and Enrichment Analysis App* from the dashboard under the *Studio Applications* tab.

 ![GTEx](../img/GTEX./1.png) <center> **Figure 1.** Select the GTEx Preset </center>